toniopelo/modbox/packages/s3-uploads-server/README.md

 ## Notes

-This lib is still in development and will be considered production-ready when it will reach version `1.0.0`.
+This lib is still in development and will be considered production-ready when it reach version `1.0.0`.
 Use at your own risk.
 Breaking changes might occur before `1.0.0`, so you might want to use strict references in your `package.json` dependencies.
 After `1.0.0`, semver will be rigorously respected.